MFA Advisory Board

-Sarah Gubbins is the Co-Creator, Writer and Executive Producer of I LOVE DICK with Jill Soloway Co-Creating, Executive Producing and Directing.
-Sarah is a Chicago playwright who’s play’s include: The Kid Thing, Cocked, fml: how Carson McCullers’s saved my life, and The Drinking Problem.
+Sarah Gubbins is the co-creator, writer and executive producer of the Amazon comedy series I Love Dick, directed and produced by co-creator Jill Soloway.
+Also a Chicago playwright, Sarah’s plays include: The Kid Thing, Cocked, fml: How Carson McCullers’s Saved My Life, and The Drinking Problem.
 Her plays have been developed at various theaters including the Steppenwolf, the Public Theater, and Victory Gardens amongst many others.
 In 2012 Sarah was named, Best Playwright of 2012 by Chicago Magazine.
 Her play The Kid Thing won a Chicago Joseph Jefferson Award for Best New Play that same year.
-Sarah is currently co-writing a movie 10 AKER WOOD, with Jill Soloway, which Jill will direct.
+Sarah is currently co-writing a movie 10 Aker Wood with Jill Soloway, which Jill will direct.

 Photo by Elisabeth Caren

 Ethan Kass is a Los Angeles-based playwright and television writer.
 After spending much of his twenties working on Wall Street in the hedge fund business, Ethan made a drastic career change and began writing.
 He was a 2013 Pony nominee at the Lark Play Development Center and his play, Square Peg Round Hole, was a 2012 O’Neill National Playwrights semi-finalist.
 Fat, a dramedy that examines obesity, was a 2013 semi-finalist for the Juilliard Lila Acheson Wallace Fellowship, a 2013 Bay Area Playwrights semi-finalist and is currently being developed as a TV pilot with MX Productions.
 Ethan was most recently on staff of Murder in the First on TNT and is represented by CAA and LBI Entertainment.